-In the groundbreaking announcement, WWE Public Relations revealed on Twitter that “The Man” Becky Lynch, Charlotte Flair and Raw Women’s Champion Ronda Rousey will finally face off in the main event on The Grandest Stage of Them All.
+In the groundbreaking announcement, World Wrestling Entertainment, Inc. Class A (WWE - Get Rating) Public Relations revealed on Twitter that “The Man” Becky Lynch, Charlotte Flair and Raw Women’s Champion Ronda Rousey will finally face off in the main event on The Grandest Stage of Them All.

 The heated rivalry began at SummerSlam 2018, when both Charlotte Flair and Becky Lynch challenged Carmella for the “SmackDown Women’s Championship.”
 The end of the match saw Lynch nearly gain the win until Flair swooped in and stole the victory.
 Lynch then attacked Flair to an explosive crowd reaction at the Barclays Center.